Devin Haney

 Devin Miles Haney (/ˈheɪni/ HAY-nee; born November 17, 1998) is an American professional boxer.
-He has held multiple world championships in two weight classes, including the undisputed championship (Note: Four-belt era: World Boxing Association (WBA) (Super version), WBC, International Boxing Federation (IBF), and World Boxing Organization (WBO) titles) at lightweight from 2022 to 2023, and the World Boxing Council (WBC) super lightweight title from 2023 to 2024.
+He has held multiple world championships in three weight classes, including the World Boxing Organization (WBO) welterweight title since 2025, and previously the undisputed championship (Note: Four-belt era: World Boxing Association (WBA) (Super version), WBC, International Boxing Federation (IBF), and World Boxing Organization (WBO) titles) at lightweight from 2022 to 2023, and the World Boxing Council (WBC) super lightweight title from 2023 to 2024.
+He is the youngest boxer in history to hold an undisputed championship.

+Haney was named Sports Illustrated's Fighter of the Year in 2023.

 Early life

 Haney was born in San Francisco and lived in Oakland, California, as a child, but moved to Las Vegas with his father, Bill Haney, at the age of 14.
 He started boxing at the age of seven.
 Haney is a practicing Muslim.